mechmotum/mechmotum.github.io/content/pages/guide-authorship.rst

 :status: hidden

 Credit as an author is one of the primary currencies for recognition and advancement in academia.
-People often want authorship in academia with similar fervor that people want money in daily life.
+People often seek authorship in academia with similar fervor that people seek money in daily life.
 This means that assigning authorship may not always be easy.
 There are also different customs in different research fields when assigning authorship.
 It behooves you to learn about this nuanced activity we must navigate when working in academia.
 The